Chart Color Schemes

 Rivervale hosts a young demographic, positioning it in the bottom quartile nationwide

-Rivervale's median age is 34 years, which is lower than Greater Perth's average of 37 and Australia's national average of 38 years.
-Compared to Greater Perth, Rivervale has a higher proportion of residents aged 25-34 at 24.2%, but fewer residents aged 5-14 at 8.0%.
+Rivervale's median age is 34 years, which is lower than Greater Perth's average of 37 and considerably younger than Australia's median age of 38.
+Compared to Greater Perth, Rivervale has a higher proportion of residents aged 25-34 (24.2%) but fewer residents aged 5-14 (8.0%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
 Between the 2021 Census and the present, the proportion of Rivervale's population aged 65 to 74 has increased from 7.0% to 8.1%, while the proportion of residents aged 25 to 34 has decreased from 25.8% to 24.2%.
-By 2041, demographic forecasts indicate substantial changes in Rivervale's population structure.
+By 2041, demographic forecasts indicate significant changes in Rivervale's population structure.
 The 45-54 age group is projected to grow by 47%, adding 684 residents to reach a total of 2,130.
-In contrast, the 5-14 age group shows minimal growth of just 4%, with an increase of only 37 people.
+In contrast, the 5-14 age group is expected to show minimal growth of just 4% (37 people).